rpbaptist/IMK-Corne-case-fixes/README.md

 > use gradually finer sandpaper in multiple rounds up to 1000-1200 grit combined with wet sanding to achieve transparency

+Another option is to recut them and reduce the size by 1-2mm.
+The IMK files are in the [repo](https://github.com/foostan/crkbd/tree/master/case/acrylic_plate/imk).

 ## End result

 ![result](pics/result.png)